 Philosophy

-Our first priority is to provide a safe and nurturing environment for our children.
-The Growing Tree’s programming is based on the emotional/social character development.
-We focus on; curiosity, perseverance, optimism, self-regulation, and conscientiousness.
+Our first priority, is to provide a safe and nurturing environment for our children.
+The Growing Tree’s programming is based on emotional/social character development.
+We focus on, curiosity, perseverance, optimism, self-regulation, and conscientiousness.
 Our goals are to build in each child, a positive sense of self as the basic core of positive mental health and motivation for learning.
 During activities all interactions affecting the behavior, thoughts, feelings, and actions that occur between each child and the important adults in his/her life can be seen as opportunities to build positive character.

 ADMISSION POLICY

 The Growing Tree LLC is licensed by the State of Wisconsin, Department of Children and Families.
-It is owned and operated by Brandon Legler and Brooke Skidmore, The Growing Tree as a LLC.
+It is owned and operated by Brandon Legler and Brooke Skidmore, The Growing Tree as an LLC.
 An on-site Director will manage the day-to-day operations.

 The Growing Tree is licensed to care for no more than 90 children at any one time.
 We will serve children ages 8 weeks to 12 years old.
 The Growing Tree is covered by liability insurance in the amounts required by DCF.
 We will never refuse to enroll a child on the basis of race, sex, color, creed, political persuasion, national origin, handicap, ancestry or sexual orientation.